machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-clean.png

-**If the model contains undesired points that are difficult to see, the auto-snapped model box seems larger than the actual model.
-In the model shown below, undesired points can be found on the top right corner of the model bounding box.**
+If the model contains undesired points that are difficult to see, the auto-snapped model box seems larger than the actual model.
+In the model shown below, undesired points can be found on the top right corner of the model bounding box.

 .. image:: /assets/images/Documentation/Teach-model-autosnap-on-ghostpoints.png

 If the auto-snap option is disabled, the green model box is set to whatever you define using the model arrows.

 .. image:: /assets/images/Documentation/Teach-model-autosnap-off.png

 .. note::
-  Cropping and expanding operations do not replace the model with the content of the current region-of-interest.
+  Cropping and expanding operations do not replace the model with the content of the current ROI.
 Instead, they work on the point cloud that was captured at the moment of teaching.
-When expanding the model box (making it larger), it is possible to include points that were initially outside the region-of-interest at the time of teaching.
+When expanding the model box (making it larger), it is possible to include points that were initially outside the ROI at the time of teaching.

 There are several situations where cropping an existing model is extremely convenient, as opposed